 Earlier this month, I extended this question to my readers via Facebook, curious about what would surface.
 I know that many people who read this site are interested in travel, but to be a frequent Legal Nomads reader you also have to love words.
 My posts are long!
 As I explained on the thread, when I said “life changing books” I meant the books that jarred you into seeing the world differently.

 Those books that inspired you to modify destructive patterns, or to embark on an honest spate of self-work despite how tough it is to do so.

 For some these are self-help books, for others they are travel stories that paint what we know a little differently, and of course there is also plenty to be learned through fiction.

 I wanted the books that spoke to your souls.

-And holy hell did you deliver.
+And wow, did you deliver.

 Due to the sprawling nature of the thread I promised that I would put them all in one place, which I’ve done below.
 As with the recommendations on my World Travel Resources page, these are Amazon links where I receive a commission on the sale.
 I’ve linked to the Kindle versions since many of you are travelers but the paperback editions are, of course, easily found on the same landing page.

 First: my list of books that changed my life:

 I wanted to share some of the books that were recommended to me this year that I found really compelling.
 It’s hard to choose between the list of great suggestions, but these are the ones that I think spoke to me the most.